KoushikGavini/ChainGuard/README.md

 # ChainGuard 🛡️

 An advanced analysis and review platform for smart contracts and blockchain applications.
 ChainGuard is designed for the modern development workflow, providing the tools to ensure that any code—whether human-written or AI-generated—is secure, efficient, and correct.
-It includes specialized support for Hyperledger Fabric chaincode alongside broad capabilities for other platforms.
+It includes specialized support for Hyperledger Fabric chaincode and Solana programs alongside broad capabilities for other platforms.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=flat&logo=rust&logoColor=white)](https://www.rust-lang.org/)